Jeansen/cdmn/README.md

 # Installation
-Install urxvt with `sudo apt-get install rxvt-unicode-256color` Install Perl library Filesys::Df with `sudo apt-get install libfilesys-df-perl`
+Install urxvt with `sudo apt-get install rxvt-unicode-256color`.<br>
+Install Perl library Filesys::Df with `sudo apt-get install libfilesys-df-perl`

-Then clone this repository to a place of your liking and call `urxvt -pe /path/to/git-project/qed`.
+Then clone this repository to a place of your liking and call `urxvt -pe /path/to/cloned-project/qed`.

 If you do not want to always provide the full path to a perl extension you can set the resource `URxvt*perl-lib`.
 For instance, put  this in your .Xresources file: `URxvt*perl-lib: /home/<username>/.urxvt/` and load the changes with `xrdb -load ~/.Xresources`.
 Then put a symlink in `~/.urxvt` with `ln -s /path/to/git-project/qed ~/.urxvt/qed`.

 From now on you can call rxvt with `urxvt -pe qed`.
-Make sure you check for updates on a regular basis to enjoy new features and improved stability.
+Make sure you update the git clone on a regular basis to enjoy new features and improved stability.

-Of course you can have the extension being loaded automatically by adding the resource `URxvt*perl-ext-common: qed` to your .Xresources file.
+Of course you can have the extension loaded automatically by adding the resource `URxvt*perl-ext-common: qed` to your .Xresources file.
 But I would not recommend it at the moment.

 #Default keysyms